-No. Alcohol ordered by a package store must stay on its licensed premises.
+No. Alcohol ordered by a package store must stay on its licensed premises, even when the licensee owns more than one package store.

 22. Can everyone bring their own beer, wine, or other alcoholic beverages into an establishment (so-called "BYOB")?